peopleware/openapi/resource/search-index.md

 collection.
 Note that the responses will be cached.

 This is more than feasible when number of associated resources is small (< 20), or collections of medium size (< 100), since the results are paged, and more information must only be retrieved when a new page is shown.
+Actually, the inclusion of any `content` in search index documents of any resource is an optimization, that makes displaying search results faster for the client, and reduces load on the services.
+The process described here for small collections, with paging, is scaleable.
+It does not offer, however, a possibility to search in large collections of related resources.

 Note that in the example, the UI could still offer the user the functionality to search on `R`’s `premium` with exact search.
 However, if the number of associated resources is small, this functionality would never be used.